studio1902/statamic-peak/README.md

 ## Tailwind configuration
 <span id="tailwind-config"></span>

 Peak comes with a `tailwind.config.js` which dictates how Tailwind should be compiled.
-This file imports multiple Tailwind config files each responsable for various parts of your website.
+This file imports multiple Tailwind config files each responsible for various parts of your website.
 Next to the default config, it uses the following configuration files:

 1. `tailwind.config.typography.js`: the Tailwind typography configuration for customizing the `prose` class.
 2. `tailwind.config.peak.js`: all Peak's configuration, utilities and components.